PerfectStorms/BE-03/module01/lesson03_data_types/README.md

    in the first line: this value; in the second line: the square of this value; in the third line: the cube of this value.
+   The result should be with a int data type.

     An example of the class name for this assignment is presented below:
 ```java